 Lenders and borrowers are considering the effect of the COVID-19 Pandemic on funding arrangements.
 What should they look out for and what pragmatic steps could they take?

-On 11 March 2020, the UK Government delivered its Budget for 2020, which addresses in part the Government’s short-term economic response to the impact of the COVID-19 pandemic.
-This included focused support for impacted SMEs: 'business interruption' loans of up to £1.2m, the abolition of business rates for retail, leisure and hospitality sectors with a rateable value below £51,000 and a refund for sick pay payments of two weeks for firms with fewer than 250 staff.
+On 11 March 2020, the UK Government delivered its Budget for 2020 which contained the first of a number of measures addressing the impact of the COVID-19 pandemic on businesses.
+This included focused support for impacted SMEs: 'business interruption' loans, the abolition of business rates for retail, leisure and hospitality sectors with a rateable value below £51,000 and a refund for sick pay payments of two weeks for firms with fewer than 250 staff.

-Separately we have seen the creation of ‘support funds’ by certain clearing banks to support customers' liquidity, and the Bank of England's announcement that interest rates would be cut from 0.75% to 0.25% and then cut again to 0.1%, in addition to a further £100bn of stimulus to take its bond-buying target from £645bn to £745bn for 2020.
+Separately we have seen the creation of ‘support funds’ by certain clearing banks to support customers' liquidity.
+The Bank of England has also announced that interest rates would be cut from 0.75% to 0.25% and then cut again to 0.1%, in addition to a further £100bn of stimulus to take its bond-buying target from £645bn to £745bn for 2020.

-It remains to be seen how successful this initial response might prove for affected businesses, who still need to carefully consider how they maintain a stable balance sheet, alongside a sufficiently healthy cash flow where the reach of the pandemic remains uncertain.
-Larger firms exposed to the effects of the pandemic will also have to take note of the Government's policy, and be prepared to seek out equity and/ lending support from their stakeholder body to help bridge to a period of improved economic stability in the market.
-We would suggest that such stakeholders be approached on a collaborative and open basis, as soon as details for any requested support may be available.
+It remains to be seen how successful these responses might prove for affected businesses in the medium and longer term as they maintain a stable balance sheet and manage liquidity whilst the consequences of the pandemic remain uncertain.
+Larger firms exposed to the effects of the pandemic will also have to take note of the Government's policy and be prepared to seek out equity and other support from stakeholders to help bridge to a period of improved economic stability.
+A collaborative, swift and open approach will of course be advisable as potential solutions are considered.

-As such, both lenders and borrowers will be concerned with the resulting impact upon their financing arrangements, by necessity not designed to accommodate such steep drops in demand or widespread market disruption.
-Below we address typical concerns from both the borrower and lender perspective, and pose some pragmatic suggestions for next steps that might be considered.
+As such, both lenders and borrowers will be concerned with their financing arrangements, which are typically not designed to accommodate such steep drops in demand or widespread market disruption.
+Below we address some key concerns from both the borrower and lender perspective and pose some pragmatic suggestions for next steps that might be considered.

 - Navigating Loan Facilities: The Possible Impact of the Pandemic and Certain Considerations for Lenders and Borrowers